-It is at the discretion of authorised staff to decide whether there is a 'good reason' not to deliver stolen items or controlled drugs to the police.
+13.13.3 It is at the discretion of authorised staff to decide whether there is a 'good reason' not to deliver stolen items or controlled drugs to the police.
 In determining what a good reason is, the member of staff will take into account all relevant circumstances and use their professional judgement to determine whether they can safely dispose of the item.

-Where the member of staff is unsure of the legal status of a substance and has reason to believe it may be a controlled drug, the item will be treated as such.
+13.30.4 Where the member of staff is unsure of the legal status of a substance and has reason to believe it may be a controlled drug, the item will be treated as such.

-In relation to stolen items, the police will not be involved in dealing with low-value items, e.g. pencil cases; however, it may be appropriate for the school to contact the police if high-value items, e.g. laptops, or illegal items, e.g. fireworks, are involved.
+13.30.5In relation to stolen items, the police will not be involved in dealing with low-value items, e.g. pencil cases; however, it may be appropriate for the school to contact the police if high-value items, e.g. laptops, or illegal items, e.g. fireworks, are involved.

-G. Aftercare following a strip search
+H. Aftercare following a strip search

-13.27 Pupils subject to a strip search will be provided with appropriate support, regardless of whether a prohibited item is found.
+13.31 Pupils subject to a strip search will be provided with appropriate support, regardless of whether a prohibited item is found.
 Safeguarding processes will be followed where necessary, giving attention to the pupil's wellbeing.
 The DSL will be involved in any safeguarding processes.

-13.28 Pupils subject to a strip search will always be given the opportunity to ask questions about the search and express their views following it.
+13.32 Pupils subject to a strip search will always be given the opportunity to ask questions about the search and express their views following it.

-13.29 Staff will give particular consideration to the wellbeing and safeguarding of any pupils and/or groups of pupils who have been subject to a strip search with unusual frequency.
+13.33 Staff will give particular consideration to the wellbeing and safeguarding of any pupils and/or groups of pupils who have been subject to a strip search with unusual frequency.
 Where required, preventative approaches will be put in place in order to avoid harm to the identified pupil, or group of pupils' wellbeing.

-H. Recording a search
+I. Recording a search

-- 13.30 All searches for prohibited items and those conducted by police officers will be recorded via the school's safeguarding systems. - 13.31 Records of searches for prohibited items, both by staff and by the police, will include: - The date, time and location of the search. - The name of the pupil subject to the search. - The name of the individual who conducted the search. - The name of any other adults or pupils present during the search. - The item being searched for. - The reason for the search. - Whether the item was found. - Any other items found. - What follow-up actions were taken as a consequence of the search. - 13.32 All searches for banned items will be recorded.
+13.34 All searches for prohibited items and those conducted by police officers will be recorded via the school's safeguarding systems.

+13.35 Records of searches for prohibited items, both by staff and by the police, will include:

+- The date, time and location of the search.

+- The name of the pupil subject to the search.

+- The name of the individual who conducted the search.

+- The name of any other adults or pupils present during the search.

+- The item being searched for.

+- The reason for the search.

+- Whether the item was found.

+- Any other items found.

+- What follow-up actions were taken as a consequence of the search.

+13.36 All searches for banned items will be recorded.

-I. Informing parents
+J. Informing parents

-- 13.33 The pupil's parents will be informed when a search of their child is conducted in order to recover prohibited items. - 13.34 The pupil's parents will be informed when a search of their child is conducted in order to recover banned items. - 13.35 Where a strip search is requested, the school will inform the pupil's parents of the search before it is conducted, unless there is an immediate risk of harm.
-Where there is an immediate risk of harm, the pupil's parents will be informed about the strip search as soon as possible. - 13.36 Complaints about searching, screening or confiscation will be managed via the school's complaints procedure, in line with the Complaints Policy.
+13.37 The pupil's parents will be informed when a search of their child is conducted in order to recover prohibited items.

+13.38 The pupil's parents will be informed when a search of their child is conducted in order to recover prohibited items.

+13.39 Where a strip search is requested, the school will inform the pupil's parents of the search before it is conducted, unless there is an immediate risk of harm.
+Where there is an immediate risk of harm, the pupil's parents will be informed about the strip search as soon as possible.

+13.40 Complaints about searching, screening or confiscation will be managed via the school's complaints procedure, in line with the Complaints Policy.

-J. Residential Trips
+K. Residential Trips